 - American Association of Certified Orthoptists.

-Endorsed by NC Department of Health and Human Services, PBNC’s Children’s Vision Screening Certification program aims to ensure that school vision screenings are conducted in a consistent and uniform manner using evidence based and age-appropriate screening tools.
-Without training and certification, children and students participate in vision screening with different tools and procedures depending on where they live or which programs and schools they attend.
+Endorsed by NC Department of Health and Human Services, PBNC’s Children’s Vision Screening Certification program aims to ensure that school-age vision screenings are conducted in a consistent and uniform manner using evidence based and age-appropriate screening tools.
+Without training and certification, children and students participate in vision screening with different tools and procedures depending on where they live or which schools or primary care provider offices they attend.
 This leads to potential under-referrals and inconsistencies that can drive inequalities in children’s vision, eye care, and eye health across the state.

 To schedule a training session, please click one of the links below based on your area of expertise: